sanyogsakenkok/AnalDestroyerScript/README.md

 *FOV* - increases field of view to 200 *(you can change this parameter)*

+You can delete it in *.lua file* if you wish

 # CREDITS
 *SanyogSakenKok* && *GlebASS*
 **version:** 1.1.0